• Home

 What is an Excel Dashboard?

-Excel dashboards are a game-changer for businesses.
+Building dashboards in Excel is a game-changer for businesses.
 They transform raw data into meaningful insights, helping teams stay informed and make smart decisions.
 But what makes them so useful?

 • Data visualization: Excel dashboards present data visually using charts, graphs, and tables, making complex information easier to understand.